cauemd/cauemd/README.md

 ## About me

+* Currently working as a graduate Software/DevOps Engineer, working with Private Cloud management (OpenStack).
-* I’m currently finishing my Bsc (Honours) in Information Technology.
+* Bachelor (Honours) in Information Technology, finishing with a 1:1.
 * I created a portfolio using React!
 It is still a work in progress, but check it out! https://cauemd.github.io/portfolio/
 * Current project: Learning more about Terraform to automate deployments using IaC